JCachada/personal-website-dev/content/weblog/you-wont-be-left-behind-the-problem-with-AI-FUD.md

 And those are all incredibly valid, reasonable concerns to have about a technology.
 So when someone tells me: "well, use AI or your career is done", they're not actually telling me just that.
 What they're also saying is "whatever those other concerns you have are, you must allow them all to be sacrificed at the altar of productivity".

+If you share those concerns, this is me saying: I hear you, and you're not crazy.
+Those are reasonable things to think.

 ## News of your death have been greatly exaggerated, or: what can you do about things

 I majored in Philosophy in university, which means I am pretty good at tricks to make people agree with me.
 I have a lot of rhetoric under my belt, and I try my best to use it for good.
 One of the things I learned is that if you control the question, then you control the possible answers.
 That's debating 101.